Karns11/RandomUserDataPipeline/README.md

     Making api calls to namsor api...

+    Finished making namsor api calls.
 Total rows in final users df: 200

     Saved data frame successfully to db.
+Rows = 200 & columns = 20.

+    Total time = 93.14 seconds
    ```

-   NOTE: when running the pipeline for 200 or more users, expect the process to finish successfully after about 2 minutes.
+   NOTE: when running the pipeline for 200 users, expect the process to finish successfully after about 92 seconds.

 ### How to run sql queries